idaholab/moose/framework/doc/content/source/meshgenerators/CircularBoundaryCorrectionGenerator.md

       id=schematic
       caption=A schematic drawing showing the two approaches to correct the polygonization effect for a partial circular boundary

-### Azimuthally Displacing Nodes in the Span Direction
+### Optional additional circular boundary expansion in the span direction

-The radial nodes moving approach is undoubtedly the most generalized approach for a full circular boundary.
+Moving the radial nodes is undoubtedly the most generalized approach for a full circular boundary.
 However, for a partial circular boundary, moving the two end nodes in their radial directions may deform the original shape.
 Therefore, moving the end nodes in the span direction of the partial circular boundary (i.e., arc) provides an alternative approach (see the right subfigure of [schematic]).
 Moving the end nodes in the span direction inevitably changes the azimuthal angle intervals.
 To make this change consistent for all the boundary sides, a scaling coefficient, $c$, is applied to every $\theta_i$.

 !equation id=scaling_theta
 \theta_i^{corr}=c\theta_i